Sunday, September 18, 2016

 best I've ever had, with a burnt caramel flavor, wood smoke,

-pass it around, get a magic 8 Ball from KC Trommer, kids go crazy,
+pass it around, got a magic 8 Ball from KC Trommer, kids went crazy,

-Lilla brings a peach torte from patisserie, Amy brings a peach pie,
+Lilla brought a peach torte from patisserie, Amy brought a peach pie,

-Cristina, fancy snacks and socks, Therese a painting of a hummingbird,
+Cristina, snacks and socks, Therese a painting of a hummingbird,

-Catherine a handle of rum, Nonna and Papa delicious boursin cheese,
+Catherine a handle of rum, Nonna and Papa, boursin cheese,

 Marco oak aged beer, Quinn guitar strings, picks and a pear,

-suffice to say it was superabundance.
-Just so happens
+but suffice to say it was superabundance.
+It just so happens

 that Flicks & Jazz in the Garden was scheduled on my birthday.